 Peer on peer sexual harassment among learners

-The Children, Young People and Education Committee is holding a short inquiry on Peer-on-peer sexual harassment among learners.
+The Children, Young People and Education Committee held a short inquiry on Peer-on-peer sexual harassment among learners.

 Background to the inquiry